iamchrismolina/Todo-List/README.md

 If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
 If you would like to submit a PR with a fix, reference the issue you created!

-## Like TaskGenius?

-If you find TaskGenius helpful, consider supporting us by [buying us a coffee](https://www.buymeacoffee.com/yourusername).
-Your support keeps us motivated!

 ## Credits

 - TaskGenius was created with love by https://github.com/iamchrismolina.